odevsa/aha/README.md

 ## Important

-It is in progress, so please EXECUTE ONLY ONCE.
+It's in progress, so please EXECUTE ONLY ONCE.

-It`s needing of some check before to do changes in files of the system yet, so if you execute more then one time, the changes will be duplicated in files.
+It's needing of some check before to do changes in files of the system yet, so if you execute more then one time, the changes will be duplicated in files.

 ## What does this do?
 - [x] Update